-5. Expungement by Cabinet member in terms of Section 87(3) This application can only be made- (a) for offences referred to in Schedules 1 and 2 of the Child Justice Act, 2008; (b) in the case where the period of 5 years in respect of a Schedule 1 offence or the period of 19 years in respect of a Schedule 2 offence has not elapsed but where exceptional circumstances exist justifying expungement; and (c) if the child has not been convicted of a similar or more serious offence during the period of 5 or 10 years.
-Mark appropriate box with X A period of 5 years has not elapsed after the date of conviction of a Schedule 1 offence.
+5. Expungement by Cabinet member in terms of Section 87(3)

+This application can only be made-

+(a) for offences referred to in Schedules 1 and 2 of the Child Justice Act, 2008;

+(b) in the case where the period of 5 years in respect of a Schedule 1 offence or the period of 19 years in respect of a Schedule 2 offence has not elapsed but where exceptional circumstances exist justifying expungement; and

+(c) if the child has not been convicted of a similar or more serious offence during the period of 5 or 10 years.

+Mark appropriate box with X

+A period of 5 years has not elapsed after the date of conviction of a Schedule 1 offence.

 A period of 10 years has not elapsed after the date of conviction of a Schedule 2 offence.

-Notwithstanding the fact that the period of 5 years for a Schedule 1 offence or a period of 10 years for a Schedule 2 has not elapsed, the following exceptional circumstances justify expungement: (Attach supporting documents, if any) Have you been convicted of an offence during the period mentioned above?
-Yes # No If yes, provide details of all the offences which you were convicted of during the 5 or 10 year period and also indicate why the offence is not similar or more serious than the offence indicated in paragraph 3 above:
+Notwithstanding the fact that the period of 5 years for a Schedule 1 offence or a period of 10 years for a Schedule 2 has not elapsed, the following exceptional circumstances justify expungement:

+(Attach supporting documents, if any)

+Have you been convicted of an offence during the period mentioned above?

+Yes # No

+If yes, provide details of all the offences which you were convicted of during the 5 or 10 year period and also indicate why the offence is not similar or more serious than the offence indicated in paragraph 3 above:

-I request that a cortificate of evaluaces nent be issued directing the Criminal Record Centre to expunse the nent be issued directing the Criminal Record Centre to expunge the in terms of section 87(3) of the Child Justice Act, 2008.
+I request that a certificate of expungement be issued directing the Criminal Record Centre to expunge the records of my conviction and sentence in terms of section 87(3) of the Child Justice Act, 2008.
 I certify that the information provided in this form is to the best of my knowledge true and correct.
-Signature: Applicant Doto Date
+Signature: Applicant Date